fastplotlib/fastplotlib/README.md

 **Notes:**\
 :heavy_check_mark: Non-blocking interactive Qt/PySide output is supported in ipython and notebooks, see https://fastplotlib.readthedocs.io/en/latest/user_guide/guide.html#using-fastplotlib-interactively \
 :grey_exclamation: We do not officially support `jupyter notebook` through `jupyter_rfb`, this may change with notebook v7\
+:grey_exclamation: We only officially support jupyterlab for use in notebook.
+This means we do not support vscode notebooks etc. Jupyterlab is the most reliable way to use `fastplotlib` in notebooks.\
 :disappointed: [`jupyter_rfb`](https://github.com/vispy/jupyter_rfb) does not work in collab, see https://github.com/vispy/jupyter_rfb/pull/77

 We recommend sticking to jupyter-lab for notebooks.
 From our experience the usage on other platforms, such as vscode